ValJed/task/README.md

 # Tasks

-Tiny tasks CLI in Rust.
+Tiny tasks CLI in Rust for unix based systems.
 Supports ssh2 to read and write on remote file.

 ## Usage